-- 7. The Borkey Specific Plan fees were reduced by Resolution No. 98-221 adopted 12/15/98 due to the installation by the City of certain improvements to accommodate the development of the North County Cuesta College campus.
-It was determined that the reimbursement to the City for the said installation was not desirable. - 8.
+- The Borkey Specific Plan fees were reduced by Resolution No. 98-221 adopted 12/15/98 due to the installation by the City of certain improvements to accommodate the development of the North County Cuesta College campus. - 8.
 The Borkey Specific Plan fees were further modified by Resolution No. 02-127 adopted 7/2/02 to accommodate the development of the Paso Robles Hot Springs Resort.
 Only sub-area A fees were modified by this action. - 9.
 In the case wherein a capital improvement project is funded from two or more development impact fee funds, all expenditures are recorded in a single fund and the appropriate proportional share of each funding source is transferred into this single fund.
 This methodology provides for the 'capturing' of all project costs in a single account for ease determining the final total cost of the project.